 Croatia has a varied climate, with continental climate conditions inland and Mediterranean influence on the Adriatic coast.
-In July - August, with temperatures can be in the high 20s or in the 30s in and you can expect plenty of sunshine from roughly May to October on the coast, and the shoulder seasons (May-June and September) are among the best times to visit.
+In July - August, temperatures can be in the high 20s or in the low 30s.
+You can expect plenty of sunshine from May to October on the coast, and the shoulder seasons (May-June and September).
+May-June and September are among the best times to visit.
 Inland is also hot in the summer but can be cold in the winter with heavy snowfall.
 Winter on the coast is milder but can be quite rainy.

 The local currency in Croatia is the Kuna (HRK).
 For up to date exchange rates visit: www.xe.com

 ATMs are plentiful throughout the country and banks, authorised bureaux de change, post offices or most hotels will exchange foreign currency or travellers cheques.
 Banks open Monday to Saturday and some banks also open on Sundays in the main cities.
 Major credit cards are widely accepted at the main hotels and restaurants, and may be used to draw cash from ATMs, which are widely available throughout the country.

 A passport with 3 months remaining validity at the end of your holiday is required.
 Visas are not required by UK or EU passport holders, or by nationals of the USA and Canada for visits for tourist purposes.
 Other nationalities should check with the Croatian Consulate in their own country.